 Spend two nights in Phinda Private Game Reserve Day 3- 4

 Spend two nights at &Beyond Phinda Mountain Lodge or &Beyond Phinda Forest Lodge.
-Adventures include twice-daily game drives in open 4×4 safari vehicles, nature walks, excellent bird watching and riverboat cruises along the Mzinene River (seasonal).
-Optional Phinda Adventures, available at an additional cost, include Maputaland beach adventures, night turtle drives, scuba safaris, black rhino tracking on foot, visits to an endangered wild cats project and swimming with whale sharks.
-Specialist Safaris at Phinda (also at an additional cost) are birding, photographic, rhino capture and research, tracking, luxury walking, family and private safaris.
+Adventures include twice-daily game drives in open 4×4 safari vehicles, nature walks, and excellent bird watching.
+Optional Phinda Adventures, available at an additional cost, include Maputaland beach adventures, night turtle drives, scuba safaris, black rhino tracking on foot and an ocean safari.
+Specialist Safaris at Phinda (also at an additional cost) are birding, photographic, rhino notching and research, tracking, specialist walking, family and private safaris.

 Spend time in a local Zulu community Day 4